 2026 power bank flight rules

-Short answer: In 2026, the safest public rule is: carry no more than two lithium-ion power banks, keep each at 100 Wh or less unless your airline explicitly permits otherwise, carry them in cabin baggage only, do not recharge a power bank from the aircraft power supply, and follow crew instructions on in-flight use and storage.
+Short answer: In 2026, the safest public rule is: keep each power bank at 100 Wh or less unless your airline explicitly permits otherwise, carry power banks in cabin baggage only, do not recharge a power bank from the aircraft power supply, treat two units as a conservative planning limit unless your airline says otherwise, and follow crew instructions on in-flight use and storage.

 This does not remove local overlays.
 Mainland China 3C checks, Thailand mAh caps, Korean-carrier handling rules, airline policies, visible label evidence, and active recalls can still change the final verdict for a specific trip.